Updated November 2021

 - Divide the total number from step #2 by the number of days in the year (365).
-This gives you the daily rate.
+This gives you the daily rent.

-- Multiply the daily rate by the number of days that the tenant is paying for.
+- Multiply the daily rate by the number of days the tenant is paying for.

 The final step in the leasing process that can be confusing for both tenants and landlords is in regards to when you collect the prorated rent.